Presentation

 • A professor leading a discussion on how two rival schools of thought have impacted modern economics.

-Choosing the Right Approach for Your Audience
+Choosing the Right Type for Your Audience

 Contextual Clues